 Many of our SBFC partner districts are focusing on social and emotional learning (SEL), the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
-To find SEL resources, please visit CASEL by clicking on the image below (Please Note: clicking on many of the images on this page will take you out of the SBFC website, but SBFC will remain open in your browser)
+(Please Note: clicking on many of the images on this page will take you out of the SBFC website, but SBFC will remain open in your browser)

 Nationally Recognized Programs and Resources

 Advancing the science and practice of character development (Character Lab)

 Edutopia is a comprehensive website and online community that increases knowledge, sharing, and adoption of what works in K-12 education.
 (The George Lucas Foundation)